idrblab/EnsemPPIS/README.md

-# EnsemPPIS
-The ensemble framework of EnsemPPIS for predicting PPI sites:
+# The ensemble framework of EnsemPPIS for predicting protein-protein interaction sites (PPIS):

 ![image](/figure/EnsemPPIS.png)

-### Please follow these steps to train the EnsemPPIS for the prediction of protein-protein interaction sites (PPIS):
+### Please follow these steps to train the EnsemPPIS for the prediction of PPIS:

 1. Create a Python virtual environment (version=3.7.11) according to the `'requirement.txt'` file;